nmfs-ost/noaa-fit-resources/_posts/2021-07-30-github-account.md

 >**Note**: it is good practice that your NOAA GitHub username is `FirstLast-NOAA` which clearly identifies it as an NOAA linked account versus a personal account.

-## Setting up a code repository with your NOAA account
+## How to set up a repository with your NOAA account

 To set up a repository to keep your code, [create a repo] under your NOAA GitHub account and follow the below requirements: